Sarah E. Stanton, Composer

 This conversation ultimately led to the release of a string quartet CD titled A Glimpse of Heaven in 2004, consisting of 15 short modern classical compositions.
 The following year, Sarah began to compose concertos for violin, piano and viola, two violins, and lastly, cello.
 During this time, a prime challenge she faced was learning how to score music for full orchestra.
 Through the helpful instruction of clarinetist and orchestrator Zinovy Goro and composer Kevin Kaska, she completed the violin concerto featured on this CD; it was ultimately recorded by the Los Angeles Jewish Symphony under the direction of Noreen Green on April 19, 2011.
 Kevin served as the producer and Zinovy took part in the orchestra.

-Thanks in part to the mentoring she has received from Kevin, Sarah is currently rewriting her cello concerto as well as an orchestra composition featuring timpani.
-Both will be ready for recording in 2012.
+Sarah is currently working on other symphony compositions, as well as music that features individual instruments to be recorded in the near future.
 She balances composing with both her medical practice in San Diego, CA and spending time with family and friends.
 If you ask her what she enjoys more than anything else in life, however, her answer would be writing more music.